khamsakamal48/Airbnb-New-York-2019-Analysis/README.md

 [Airbnb New York Data (2019) Analysis by Kamal](https://public.tableau.com/views/AirbnbDataAnalysis_17132794271210/NeighbourhoodConcentration?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link)

 ## Conclusion (Takeaways)
-### Neighbourhoods & Room Types
+### 1. Neighbourhoods & Room Types
-#### Focus on Manhattan and Brooklyn
+#### a.
+Focus on Manhattan and Brooklyn
 These areas have the highest concentration of listings, bookings, and reviews, indicating higher demand.
 Tailor marketing strategies to these areas.

-2. Diversify offerings in Queens and Bronx
+#### b.
+Diversify offerings in Queens and Bronx
 Consider campaigns to incentivize entire home/apartment listings in these boroughs to cater to longer stays.

-4. Price & Availability
+### 2. Price & Availability
-5. Understanding User Preferences
+### 3. Understanding User Preferences
-6. Post-Pandemic Considerations
+### 4. Post-Pandemic Considerations